gitlabhq/gitlabhq/doc/permissions/permissions.md

 or by checking the checkbox on the admin panel.
 As an administrator, navigate to **Admin > Users** to create a new user or edit an existing one.
 There, you will find the option to flag the user as external.

-## Restricted visibility levels

-Visibility levels can be restricted in admin settings page by administrator, when restricting a visibility level groups, projects and snippets are not allowed to be created with that visibility setting.
-If the public visibility level is restricted user profiles are accessible to not logged users.